MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md

 > [!TIP]
 >  We recommend that you create and use a domain user account for running [!INCLUDE[server](../developer/includes/server.md)] and accessing the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database.
 The Network Service account is considered less secure because it is a shared account that can be used by other unrelated network services.

- For more information, see [Provisioning the Microsoft Dynamics NAV Server Account](Provisioning-the-Microsoft-Dynamics-NAV-Server-Account.md).
+ For more information, see [Provisioning a Service Account](provision-server-account.md).

 ### Securing the Connection to Microsoft Dynamics NAV Web Client With SSL
  You can help secure [!INCLUDE[prodshort](../developer/includes/prodshort.md)] data that is transmitted over the Internet by enabling Secure Sockets Layer \(SSL\) on the connection to the [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)].
 You can configure SSL when you install the [!INCLUDE[webservercomponents](../developer/includes/webservercomponents.md)] or after the installation.